A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry: Introduction. Formulation of the Main Results.

-Our aim is to prove that in the case when the Dyson condition (1.3) holds, there exists a critical temperature $T_c$ such that the spontaneous magnetization $M(T)=\lim\limits_{n\to\infty}\bar M_n(T)$ is positive for $T<T_c$ and it is zero for $T\ge T_c$.
-For $T<T_c$ the density function $p_n(x,T)$ is concentrated near a sphere of radius $\bar M_n(T)$ and the function $\pi_n(t,T)$ represents a rescaled distribution of $p_n(x,T)$ along the radius $r=|x|$, near the value $r=\bar M_n(T)$.
+Our aim is to prove that in the case when the Dyson condition (\ref{1.3}) holds, there exists a critical temperature $T_c$ such that the spontaneous magnetization $M(T)=\lim\limits_{n\to\infty}\hat M_n(T)$ is positive for $T<T_c$ and it is zero for $T\ge T_c$.
+For $T<T_c$ the density function $\bar p_n(t,T)$ is concentrated near the point $t=\hat M_n(T)$, and the function $\pi_n(t,T)$ represents a rescaled distribution of $\bar p_n(t,T)$ near this point.
 We want to prove that $\pi_n(t,T)$ tends to a limit $\pi(t)$ as $n\to\infty$.
-It turns out that this limit does exist, and the function $\pi(t)$ is a nice analytic function, although it is non-Gaussian.
+It turns out that this limit does exist, and the limit function $\pi(t)$ is a nice analytic function, although it is non-Gaussian.
 The function $\pi(t)$ is expressed in terms of a solution of a nonlinear fixed point equation, and the next proposition concerns the existence of such a solution.
+Introduce the space of probability densities $p(t)$ on the line